When Disaster Strikes, the Foundation Responds

 has been distributed in disaster relief funds to the credit union movement since 2005.

 were given in grants in 2020 in response to natural disasters in the US.

 credit union employees and volunteers received CUAid grants in 2020.

 CUAid Disaster Recovery App

-The Foundation has launched a free CUAid Disaster Recovery app to streamline and connect credit union organizations with one another when disasters strike to quickly coordinate resources.
-To learn more and download the app, click here.
+To streamline and connect credit union organizations with one another when disasters strike to quickly coordinate resources, the Foundation has launched a free CUAid Disaster Recovery app.